-In the process, the individual — many times — unknowingly relinquishes their own unique creative identify for the identity of the determination, diagnosis or stereotype.
+In the process, the individual — many times — unknowingly relinquishes their own unique creative identity for the identity of the determination, diagnosis or stereotype.

 “Regardless of your lot in life, you can build something beautiful on it.”
 Zig Ziglar